Kimberly J. Benjamin, Founder & Managing Attorney

 Are There Specific Rules That Sex Offenders Must Follow?

-Anyone who is a sex offender is also required to update the information listed on the registry as needed.
-In addition, the court can order sex offenders to make contact with the deputy sheriff and provide updated information every 90 days or six months.
-If nothing has changed, the sex offender will simply need to provide an up-to-date photograph.
+Anyone who is an offender is also required to update the information listed on the registry as needed.
+In addition, the Missouri supreme court can order an offender to contact the deputy sheriff and provide updated information every 90 days or six months.
+If nothing has changed, the offender will need to provide an up-to-date photograph.

 Missouri Sex Offender Registry Removal

-2. Pay Fees: You will need to pay several fees during the process of petitioning for removal from the sex offender registry.
+You will need to pay several fees during the process of petitioning for removal from the offender registration list.
 This includes court fees for filing the petition in addition to fees related to the fingerprint-based criminal background check.

 Missouri Sexting Laws

-Possesses one motion picture, film, videotape, or other moving image that is obscene or constitutes child pornography, or
+- Possesses one motion picture, film, videotape, or another moving image that is obscene or constitutes child pornography, or

 A Class D felony conviction can result in up to seven years in prison, although a judge has the discretion to order less than one year in jail upon conviction, along with a maximum of $10,000 fine.
 A Class B felony conviction can result in a prison sentence ranging from five to 15 years.

 Additionally, under Mo.
-Rev. Stat. § 573.040, if an individual possesses or distributes pornography to a minor to another and it is a first offense, it is a Class A misdemeanor, which can result in up to one year in jail, as well as a fine.
-For a second offense, the offense becomes a Class E felony, which can result in up to four years in prison and thousands of dollars in fines.
+Rev. Stat. § 573.040, if an individual possesses or distributes pornography to a minor to another and it is the first offense, it is a Class A misdemeanor, which can result in up to one year in jail, and a fine.
+For a second offense, the offense becomes a Class E felony, resulting in up to four years in prison and thousands of dollars in fines.